- The ObjectInputStream Class

 throws IOException;

-Note: The readExternal
+Note: The readExternal method is

 public, and it raises the risk of a client being able to overwrite an